BrJerez/Python-Work/README.md

 # Python-Work
-Here is most of my Python work that I have done at George Washington University IIST
+Here is some of my Python work that I have done at George Washington University IIST